boscochiu1205-png/test1/README.md

   - Press **→** to drive faster (background scroll −100 x)

 **Gameplay Objective:**
-Survive as long as possible, keep your HP above 0, and try to beat your high score!
+Survive as long as possible, keep your HP above 0,collect stars and try to beat your high score!

 ---